IBM-Cloud/ansible-collection-ibm/docs/ibm_is_images_info.rst

   catalog_managed (False, bool, None)
     Lists images managed as part of a catalog offering.
 If an image is managed, accounts in the same enterprise with access to that catalog can specify the image's catalog offering version CRN to provision virtual server instances using the image

-  name (False, str, None)
-    The name of the image

-  status (False, str, None)
-    The status of the image

   generation (False, int, 2)